Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** Healing herbs (208 gp)
 **Duration:** Instantaneous

-The target of the restoration treatment is cured of poison, disease, fatigue, petrification or similar maladies.
+The target of the restoration treatment is cured of poison, disease, fatigue, petrification or similar maladies of your level or lower (or no level).
 Scars begin to fade and stubborn wounds close.
 This craft cannot restore missing limbs.

+*Heal check:* With a successful Heal check (moderate DC based on the malady’s level), you can treat maladies of a level higher than your own.

 ### Experimental Resurrection